Part one of two.

 Two days before we left for vacation, dad drove home in a spiffy new red and white Dodge Coronet Custom Royal Lancer pillarless coupe.
 The name of the car was almost as long as the fins that adorned the rear quarter panels.

 You could almost see the wheels turning in my father’s head as he began calculating precisely how fast he would need to drive to avoid stopping at every single traffic signal.
 His conclusion was likely somewhere around 75 mph.
-Evidently, every other dad on that highway that morning had reached the exact same conclusion, as everyone was soon screaming down the road at the same speed.
+Evidently, every other dad on that highway that morning had reached the exact same conclusion, as nearly everyone was soon screaming down the road at the same speed.
 It was the Daytona 500, only in a straight line.

 After escaping the Berlin International Drag Strip, it cost another quarter to traverse the Charter Oak Bridge that spanned the Connecticut River.
 By this time, it was just past 6:00 AM and the rising sun completely obscured everything beyond the hood of the car as the bridge surface rose high enough to allow boat traffic to pass beneath the span above.